 This is like having an olive bar in your own fridge!
-This easy olive recipe is so simple to make and is a perfect low carb appetizer or snack.
-The addition of Aleppo pepper and pimenton (or smoked paprika) lends an exotic flavor without too much heat.
+These Spicy Marinated Olives with Aleppo Pepper are a delicious olive recipe that is so simple to make and is a perfect low carb appetizer or snack.
+The addition of Aleppo pepper and pimenton (or smoked paprika) lends a classic Mediterranean flavor without too much heat.

 I'm a sucker for pretty much anything olive - sour, salty, even olive oil mayo - I'm game!
-I think my favorite way to consume them is to make my own at home, using aromatic herbs and fruity olive oil.
-These spicy marinated olives with aleppo pepper are a delicious, healthy keto snack, especially when paired with some good salami and cheese or as part of a homemade charcuterie board.
+I think my favorite way to consume them is to make my own spicy olives at home, using aromatic herbs and fruity olive oil.
+This olive recipe with Aleppo pepper is a delicious, healthy keto snack, especially when paired with some good salami and cheese or as part of a homemade charcuterie board.
+Read more about Aleppo pepper in my Aleppo Pepper Ingredient Spotlight.

-I like to use aleppo pepper in this olive recipe because it imparts a low-level spice and a ton of flavor and color.
-This is totally optional and regular red pepper flakes can be used instead.
+I like to use Aleppo pepper because it imparts a low-level spice and a ton of flavor and color.
+However, you can use regular red pepper flakes instead or leave the pepper flakes out completely.

 Are olives good for you?

-Oh yes.
-They are a fatty fruit, containing close to 15% fat, which is mostly oleic acid, a monounsaturated fatty acid, that is the main component of olive oil.
+Yes, very much so.
+Even though they are a fatty fruit, they're a good source of healthy fats.
+They contain close to 15% fat, which is mostly oleic acid, a monounsaturated fatty acid, that is the main component of olive oil and has been shown to improve heart health and lower cholesterol.

 Are olives keto?

-Yes, indeed.
+Absolutely.
 They are high in fat and very low in carbs, which make them a naturally keto friendly snack and are a healthy addition to a low-carb diet.
 Consuming about 10 yields only 1 net carb, so you can munch away to your heart's desire.
-Interested in more low carb keto ideas?
-You can find more delicious, healthy keto recipes here.

 Are olives low-FODMAP?

-You bet.
-According to Monash University, they are considered a low-FODMAP food.
-One serving is about a half cup, or 15 olives.
+Yes they are!
+According to Monash University, they are considered a low-FODMAP food in any serving size.

 Most marinated olive recipes call for garlic or other ingredients that are high in FODMAPs.
 In this recipe, the olives are infused with flavorful aromatics, so garlic isn't needed at all.
-I have additional low-FODMAP recipes for you to try here.
+However, feel free to replace the olive oil with garlic infused olive oil for a hint of garlic flavor.

 What are the best olives to use?